ggtools/labouisse.com/_posts/2015-09-23-javassisting-spring-boot.md

     }
 }
 {% endhighlight %}

+Additionally, we need create (or update) the `META-INF/spring.factories` to *declare* this new listener:

+{% highlight properties %}
+# Run Listeners
+org.springframework.boot.SpringApplicationRunListener=\
+com.package.Warlock
+{% endhighlight %}

 At this point, this is not enough and the instrumentation is still failing with the same exception.
 The last tweak will be done in the `doBlackMagic` method: